 Use tender loving care.
 If a resident doesn't like large groups then invite them along to small group sessions with three or four people.

-Try to find like minded peers; others with a similar personality and demeanor.
+Try to find like-minded peers; others with a similar personality and demeanour.
 Introduce them one by one in intervals of 3 to 4 weeks and see how you go.